“To be at the heart of the European Higher Education and Research Area”

 Where are these students from?

 These exchanges are characterized by their asymmetry, with incoming flows originating primarily (two-thirds) from the Global South and outgoing flows directed mainly toward the West (90%).
-Doctoral education benefits greatly from international contributions, which account for more than 40% of doctoral researchers.
+The doctoral program benefits greatly from international contributions, with international students accounting for more than 40% of doctoral researchers.
 It is also worth noting that courses are taught in English.
-A prime example of this is the unique model of the IDIL Master’s programs: taught in English, interdisciplinary, and attracting a very high percentage of international students.
+A prime example of this is the innovative IDIL Master’s programmodel: taught in English, interdisciplinary, and attracting a very high percentage of international students.

-Does the global context require us to think differently about the future?
+Does the international dimension require us to think differently about the future?

 What role does theCharm-EU alliance ofEuropean universities play in this strategy?

-This exceptional partnership not only places us at the heart of the European Higher Education and Research Area, but also allows us to establish a true “laboratory for innovative practices” where we can test, on a real-world scale and in collaboration with students and Professors , what the internationalized university of tomorrow might look like.
+This exceptional partnership not only allows us to be at the heart of the European Higher Education and Research Area, but also to establish a true “laboratory for innovative practices” where we can test, on a real-world scale—together with students and Professors faculty members and Professors —what the internationalized university of tomorrow might look like.

-The University of Montpellier, in agreement with its partners in the I-Site consortium, has established a series of strategic partnerships by identifying, within a given country, the institutions with which there were already established scientific exchanges—notably through co-publications—and with which it seemed reasonable to consider student exchanges, sometimes one-way and sometimes two-way.
+The University of Montpellier, in agreement with its partners in the I-Site consortium, has established a series of strategic partnerships by identifying, within a given country, the institutions with which it already had a proven track record of scientific exchanges—notably through co-publications—and with which it seemed reasonable to consider student exchanges, sometimes one-way and sometimes two-way.
 Some of these university partnerships have long-standing ties (Sherbrooke in Canada, UCAD in Senegal, Kasetsart in Thailand, Heidelberg in Germany, etc.), while others are just emerging (Arizona in the U.S., São Paulo in Brazil, etc.).

-In an era of advanced globalization, the internationalization of education seems more necessary than ever.
+The internationalization of education seems more necessary than ever in the context of advanced globalization.
 What are the challenges involved?

 - more than 7,000 international students, for a total of more than 51,000 students;